upspin/upspin/doc/faq.md

 A packing (data storage method) called end-to-end integrity packing is available.
-This packing does not encrypt the data, but it still signs it, so even though the data can be publicly viewed, it still cannot be tampered with.
+This packing does not encrypt the data, but it still signs it, so even though the data can be stored in clear text, it still cannot be tampered with.

 ### Are world-readable ("read:all") files encrypted? {#read-all}

-TODO - may change.

-### Why can't I change files from private to world-readable? {#read-all-no-crypt}

-TODO - may change.
+If you use the EE Packing (the default), world-readable files (`Access` and `Group` files, and any file shared with the permission `read: all`) are encrypted in StoreServer, but the decryption key is stored in clear text in the directory entry on the DirServer.
+This means that anyone with access to read the DirEntry may decrypt the objects in the StoreServer.

 ## Keys